kemalcr/kemalcr.com/guide.md

 crystal run src/your_app.cr
 ```

-If everything went well, you should see a message saying that Kemal is running.
+If everything goes well, you should see a message saying that Kemal is running.

 ```
 [development] Kemal is ready to lead at http://0.0.0.0:3000 2015-12-01 13:47:48 +0200 | 200 | GET / - (666µs)
 ```

-Congrats on your first Kemal application!
+Congratulations on your first Kemal application!
 This is just the beginning.
 Keep reading to learn how to do more with Kemal.

 # [Routes](#routes)